 “He’s not ready,” he said without lowering his glance.
 “He has to go back.”

 “What?”
 Nica said almost shouting.
-“Thelonious, ninety percent of the people that show up here are amateurs.
+“Thelonious, honey, ninety percent of the people that show up here are amateurs.
 They do just fine.
-He just needs to play more.”
+He just needs to play more,” she argued.
+She paused, then looked at me and smiled.
+“He’ll certainly have the time.”

 “Not ready,” Thelonious repeated.
 “We need to send him back.”